applicaster/zapp-plugins-examples/Advertisement/Android/README.md

 ![step5.png](img/step5.png)

 TIP: If you can't find advertisement gradles, please change view type above to Android

 ![step6.png](img/step6.png)

 In your plugin gradle please add access to applicaster maven.
-Please note `MAVEN_USERNAME` and `MAVEN_PASSWORD` are enviroment variabled if you don't have them, please check this link. if you don't have `repositories` block please add this to you `android` block.
+Please note `MAVEN_USERNAME` and `MAVEN_PASSWORD` are enviroment variabled if you don't have them, please check [this link](https://developer-zapp.applicaster.com/dev-env/android.html). if you don't have `repositories` block please add this to you `android` block.

 ###### IMPORTANT you should NEVER modify any other gradle file then `your pluggin` or `app`

 ![step7.png](img/step7.png)

 After you congigured Maven please add Applicaster SDK to `your plugin gradle`.
 Please check actual version for Applicaster SDK.
-Also make sure you use the same android tools version.

 ![step8.png](img/step8.png)